jonaslagoni/design-patterns/patterns/glossary.md

 ---
 title: Glossaries
-description: This is a pattern example, description
+description: The glossaries sections helps create a common language for the design patterns
 ---

 # Glossaries